Skip to content

 Runners

-For GUI-based automation, it’s possible to see a screenshot that is taken every minute (when enabled).
-Just click on the screenshot thumbnail to see in a higher resolution.
+For GUI-based automations, it is possible to see a screenshot taken every minute (when enabled).
+Just click on the screenshot thumbnail to view it at a higher resolution.

 • Info: Basic information about this runtime environment.